BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 ### Analysis Method
 The mixed-effects regression model is a powerful tool for analyzing longitudinal data, making it particularly suitable for evaluating the impact of treatments like Cognitive Behavioral Therapy (CBT) and Mindfulness-Based Cognitive Therapy (MBCT) across diverse patient populations over time.
 Additionally, this model can highlight the most associated features of depression.

-The model is used to predict the BDI score of a 45-year-old female in the MBCT post-treatment period, who has Type 2 diabetes, a high level of education, no comorbidities, and a neuroticism level of 35.
+The model was also used to predict the BDI score of a 45-year-old female in the MBCT post-treatment period, who has Type 2 diabetes, a high level of education, no comorbidities, and a neuroticism level of 35.

 ### Results
 The results show that the estimated average BDI score decreases by 40% for each additional month of psychological treatment.
 This indicates that psychological treatments have a significant impact on alleviating depressive symptoms in diabetic patients over time.